-Freddie Mac's continuing efforts to enhance our product offerings and features will make it easier for lenders to originate loans on manufactured homes titled as real property, promote this housing option as an important means of increasing the supply of affordable homes, and increase opportunities for more very low-, low-, and moderate-income households to attain and sustain homeownership.
+Freddie Mac's continuing efforts to enhance our product offerings and features will make it easier for lenders to originate loans on manufactured homes titled as real property, [promote this housing option as an important means of increasing the supply of affordable homes](#), and increase opportunities for more very low-, low-, and moderate-income households to attain and sustain homeownership.
 Basing the enhancements on industry feedback and our experience in the market will help us design solutions that address borrower and market needs.
-In addition, exploration of small-balance lending may reveal opportunities to develop actionable solutions in the future to help increase liquidity and access to credit in this market.
+In addition, [exploration of actionable solutions to small-balance lending may reveal opportunities to develop actionable solutions in the future to help](#) increase liquidity and access to credit in this market.
 Enhanced product offerings and features will help encourage greater lender participation, increase affordable lending on manufactured homes titled as real property, and increase the flow of liquidity in this market.

 Potential resource constraints, anticipated limited volume potential, and perceived credit risk of manufactured homes, however, may cause lender adoption of the product enhancements to be slow.
+[Also, there may be limitations on the extent to which Freddie Mac could increase product flexibilities to reduce small-balance mortgage origination costs, while maintaining safety and soundness.](#)

-Creating and facilitating delivery of a manufactured housing curriculum as an expansion of our Develop the Developer program will help raise real estate developers' awareness of manufactured housing's benefits as a housing solution, increase interest in its use, and grow the number of developers with the knowledge, capabilities, and motivation to construct developments with this housing type.
+Creating [and facilitating delivery of](#) a manufactured housing curriculum as an expansion of our Develop the Developer program will help raise real estate developers' awareness of manufactured housing's benefits as a housing solution, increase interest in its use, and grow the number of developers with the knowledge, capabilities, and motivation to construct developments with this housing type.
 As a result, this could help improve the image of manufactured homes, increase affordable housing supply, and lead to more liquidity for financing manufactured home purchases.
 Nevertheless, Develop the Developer Academy participants may choose not to complete the curriculum because of a lack of interest, a decision not to invest the additional time, or other concerns, such as a lack of public subsidies for manufactured housing and traditional difficulties in identifying and securing funding for it.
 In addition, local zoning reform may be required to enable the use of manufactured homes in housing developments and for infill.
 In addition, persistent misperceptions about manufactured homes may deter some prospective homebuyers from purchasing manufactured homes.